apigee/iloveapis2015-hmac-httpsignature/httpsig/apiproxy/Readme.md

 ** Notes:

+There is some setup required before you can use this API proxy.

 1. This apiproxy must be included in an API Product.
 The proxy calls VerifyAPIKey using the keyId passed in the Signature header as the client_id.
 Upon success, it retrieves metadata attached to the developer app and uses it for verifying the signature.
 For HMAC algorithms, the proxy uses the client_secret (aka consumer_secret) as the secret key.
 For RSA algorithms, the proxy uses the custom attribute named "public_key".

+  This means you must configure a developer app, which has access to the API product.
+When you invoke the API with the node client, specify the client id and client secret that is provisioned for the developer app.

-2. You need to create a cache called "cache1" in your environment before deploying this api proxy.
+2. You also need to create a cache called "cache1" in your environment before deploying this api proxy.

+3. finally, To invoke the APIs in this proxy, you will need to use an intelligent client, something that can compute and transmit http signatures.
+The accompanying httpSigClient.js file (See the client directory) will do so.
+You can also write your own client using any other language.

 ** Bugs: